 Smooth skinned, orange ripe color and unbelievable taste and fragrance.
 Why isn't perfume made from this stuff?
 Chinense.

-These bright orange peppers are scientifically proven to be just about the hottest in the world.
-Small plants bear well into October.
+These bright orange peppers once scientifically proven to be the hottest in the world.
 Chinense.

 HAHONG KU CHU